Glutamine: Medical food

 Glutamine is marketed as medical food and is prescribed when a medical professional believes a person in their care needs supplementary glutamine due to metabolic demands beyond what can be met by endogenous synthesis or diet.

 Safety

 Glutamine is safe in adults and in preterm infants.
 Although glutamine is metabolized to glutamate and ammonia, both of which have neurological effects, their concentrations are not increased much, and no adverse neurological effects were detected.
 The observed safe level for supplemental L-glutamine in normal healthy adults is 14 g/day.

-Adverse effects of glutamine have been prescribed for people receiving home parenteral nutrition and those with liver-function abnormalities.
+Adverse effects of glutamine have been described for people receiving home parenteral nutrition and those with liver-function abnormalities.

 Although glutamine has no effect on the proliferation of tumor cells, it is still possible that glutamine supplementation may be detrimental in some cancer types.

 Ceasing glutamine supplementation in people adapted to very high consumption may initiate a withdrawal effect, raising the risk of health problems such as infections or impaired integrity of the intestine.